LubinKerhuel/hugo/content/project/inverted-pendulum/index.md

 #    weight = 1

 # Project summary to display on homepage.
-summary = "Inverted pendulum running on a microstick II dsPIC board.
-Angle is estimated from low cost MEMS sensors with an IMU data fusion algorithm.
-Stabilizing control loop drives two DC motors from a modified RC toy.
-No encoder sensor are used."
+summary = "Low cost inverted pendulum running on a microstick II dsPIC board.
+Angle is estimated with an IMU data fusion algorithm fed with the ICM-20608 Inertial sensor.
+LQR control loop drives two DC motors of the modified toy.
+No encoder sensor are present."
+# summary = "LQR stabilization of an inverted pendulum platform made with low cost toy.
+Simulink model and generation of code for dsPIC Microchip microcontroller are provided (Rapid Control Prototyping : RCP)"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`